Guscyrus-cyber/Splunk_threatintel_SOC_monitoring_mac_lab/README.md

 \
 The current threat landscape includes command-and-control infrastructure, malware distribution domains, phishing activity, botnet infrastructure, ransomware indicators, and threat actor infrastructure.
 The dataset contains both high-risk and critical-severity indicators, along with benign indicators used to distinguish legitimate activity from potentially malicious activity.

+Please refer to image # 17 in the repository.

 **Alert**